konsorten/sevdesk-voucher-upload/README.md

 npm install sevdesk-voucher-upload --save
 ```

-The library was developed using NodeJs v8.9.4 LTS.
+The library was developed using NodeJs v8.9.x LTS.
 It is supposed to be compatible with the latest LTS version.

 ## Quickstart

-The library provides a class for importing a voucher fro various sources.
+The library provides a class for importing a voucher from various sources.
 For now, only local files are supported.

 ```js
 var path = require('path');